Jumma Khan

-Jumma Khan was a footballer who played as a defender.
+Jumma Khan was a Pakistani footballer who played as a defender.
 He is regarded as one of the most prominent players of Kolkata Mohammedan during the 1930s.
 Born in the Quetta district in the Baluchistan Agency in British India, he represented India during their 1938 tour to Australia.

 Early life

 Khan hailed from Quetta in the Baluchistan Agency of British India.

 Club career

+Jumma (second from left, standing row) with Sandemanians Club.

-Jumma played for Sandemanians Club of Quetta in the 1930s.
+Jumma played for the Sandemanians Club of Quetta, being a part of the team till 1933.

 Jumma (sitting far right in middle) with 1940 CFL winning Kolkata Mohammedan.

-Khan played for Kolkata Mohammedan from 1934 till 1944, and was part of the golden era of the team during this period.
-He played as a regular left full back along with fellow right fullback Serajuddin.
+Khan then joined Kolkata Mohammedan, playing for the team from 1934 till 1944, and was also part of the golden era of the team during this period.
+He played as a regular left full back along with fellow right fullback Sirajuddin.
 He was elected captain of the team in 1944.
+Khan eventually left the club and joined Bhawanipore Club.

 International career

 Khan played for India XI in several international matches against European and Australian teams.
+Along with making appearances against China and Burma.

 In 1938, he played for India against Australia during their maiden full international tour to Australia.
 Khan and A. Premlal were selected from the Frontier Province to represent the national team during the tour.